iwecht1/1030project/README.md

 # Data1030Project
 Solving for Happiness

 This repository holds the source code and final results of the project I created for Data1030, an introductory course to Data Science.
 This project encompassed the complete development and implementation of a machine learning pipeline.
-The purpose of this pipeline was to use economic and social data to predict the happiness index of 47 countries overtime.
+The purpose of this pipeline was to use economic and social data to predict the happiness index of 47 countries over a 16 year time span.

 The 'figures' directory holds the various graphs and tables that were produced during my exploratory data analysis and hyperparameter tuning excersies.
 Through a comprehensive review of my data I found which features were most and least correlated with the happiness variable.
 This analysis helped to tune my approach for developing models that would attempt to predict a country's current happiness index using historical data.